 Second-grade music students continue to develop music literacy skills, incorporating more rhythms and pitches into their music learning experiences.
 Students improvise and create simple rhythmic and melodic patterns, capturing their ideas using notation.
 They discover harmony through speaking, singing, and playing music in two parts.
 Students create a class composition and discuss ways to improve their creation, deciding when it is ready to present to others.
 They begin to reflect on their musical ideas, soliciting and using feedback from classmates and the teacher to refine them.
-Students create music and movement to illustrate expressive ideas and use poetry and literature to develop music skills.
-They learn the various roles in a performance setting, practicing appropriate performer and audience behaviors.
+Students create music and movement to illustrate expressive ideas using poetry and literature.
+They learn the various roles in a performance setting and practice appropriate performer and audience behaviors.